MohammadYaqoobi/Student_Performance_Analysis_SQL/README.md

 ### 2️⃣ Equity Analysis (Cultural Capital)
 This page tests **Bourdieu’s Cultural Capital theory**.

-The data confirms a strong inequality pattern:
+The data shows an observed difference in average final grades across parental-education groups.
 Students with higher-educated parents score **~2.0 points higher** on average.

 *(Groups with statistically insignificant sample sizes were excluded for accuracy.)*